Gavin Becker

-Gavin Becker (born January 15, 1999) is an American singer, songwriter and actor.
+Gavin Becker (born January 15, 1999) is an American singer, songwriter, and actor.

 Early life

 Gavin Becker was born in Philadelphia, Pennsylvania.
 At the age of 9, he performed his first two original songs on keyboard at an open mic night at Milkboy taco truck in Ardmore, PA.
 He acted and sang in several plays and musicals.

-From 2008–2014, he attended French Woods Festival of the Performing Arts each summer.

 Career

 In 2013, Becker first started posting song covers and originals on the popular video sharing applications YouTube and Vine as well as performing live on YouNow.
-December 17, 2013 Becker held his first solo concert at World Cafe Live in Philadelphia.
+December 17, 2013, Becker held his first solo concert at World Cafe Live in Philadelphia.

-In 2014, Becker's combined social Media following had grown to over 199K.
+In 2014, Becker's combined social media following had grown to over 199K.
 He performed on his first group tour for Press Play at Peabody's in Virginia Beach, Virginia, on March 8.
-On April 11–12, 2014 Becker performed on the MagCon tour along with Shawn Mendes, other young artists and social media sensations.
+On April 11 and 12, 2014, Becker performed on the MagCon tour along with Shawn Mendes and other young artists and social media personalities.
 In 2014, Becker went on to open for Timeflies, Icona Pop, Ryan Beatty, Kalin & Myles and AJR.
 He also participated in group tours such as the Digitour, Sunsation Tour, Jam Tour and FanRave Tour.

-In 2015, Becker was the headliner for a sold-out performance at World Cafe Live in Philadelphia on January 31.
+In 2015, Becker was the headliner for a performance at World Cafe Live in Philadelphia on January 31.
 Becker released his first solo single, "We Never Sleep", on April 19, 2015.
 Becker performed at DigiFest on June 6 at Citi Field and DigiFest Boston at the Palladium on June 7.
 Becker opened for Jack & Jack at Six Flags in NJ on June 27.
 Becker went on to release his first solo EP, Closer, on August 2, 2015.
 Becker co-headlined for the OMG Music Tour during the month of August.